Konstantin Novoselov: Art involvement

 Novoselov is known for his interest in art.
 He practices in Chinese traditional drawing and has been involved in several projects on modern art.

 Thus, in February 2015 he combined forces with Cornelia Parker to create a display for the opening of the Whitworth Art Gallery.
 Cornelia Parker's meteorite shower firework (pieces of meteorites loaded in firework) was launched by Novoselov breathing on graphene gas sensor (which changed the resistance of graphene due to doping by water vapour).
 Graphene was obtained through exfoliation of graphite which was extracted from a drawing of William Blake.
 Novoselov suggested that he also exfoliated graphite obtained from the drawings of other prominent artists: John Constable, Pablo Picasso, J. M. W. Turner, Thomas Girtin.
 He said that only microscopic amounts (flake size less than 100 micrometres) was extracted from each of the drawings.
 In 2015 he participated in "in conversation" session with Douglas Gordon during Interdependence session at Manchester International Festival.

 He also participates in discussions on the relation between art and science.
 Novoselov believes that artists and scientists both rely on curiosity, willingness to learn and imagination:

 Novoselov is fond of Chinese calligraphy and drawing.
 He learned it from a prominent Chinese artist Zheng Shenglong.
 Nine ink paintings by Prof. Novoselov were shown at the exhibition "Britain Through the Eyes of a Chinese Diplomat" at the University of Leeds.

-One of his paintings is now in the collection of President of China Xi Jinping.
+One of his paintings is now in the collection of Xi Jinping, the General Secretary of the Chinese Communist Party since 2012.

 Novoselov participated in Viennacontemporary in 2017, where 5 of his works have been presented by RDI.Creative gallery.
 The paintings presented a range of topics, from the very traditional Chinese paintings to landscapes to contemporary subjects.
 It is claimed that graphene ink has been used in at least some of those paintings.

+In 2025, Novoselov curated an exhibition at Venice Biennale.